 When you commit to practicing compassion, your relationships become more intimate.
-Anxiety and depression lessen.
+Negative feelings will start to lessen.
 Your mind becomes quieter, allowing you to receive clearer inner guidance.
 You become more attractive to people you meet because they can feel your heart.
 You’re more likely to find your calling.
 You feel the deep fulfillment of knowing you are contributing to a more loving world.

 But what exactly is compassion?
 And how do we cultivate it in everyday life?
 Here are a few tips:

 Most of us have harsh inner critics who judge us, put us down, and punish us when we make mistakes.
 As long as you have an inner general beating you up for your inevitable imperfections, you’ll find it difficult to be compassionate with others when they reveal their humanness.